Vet prepares for wedding and Britain’s oldest farming couple return to The Yorkshire Vet

-The Yorkshire Vet: Shona Pearson prepares for her Yorkshire wedding and Britain’s oldest farming couple return in new episode of Channel 5 series
+The Yorkshire Vet: Shona Searson prepares for her Yorkshire wedding and Britain’s oldest farming couple return in new episode of Channel 5 series

 The Yorkshire Vet will air its next episode on Tuesday, October 21, 2025, at 8pm on Channel 5 and we see the return of some familiar faces.

-Shona Pearson prepares for her big Yorkshire farm wedding which is due to take place in her garden, surrounded by her sheep, goats and dogs.
+Shona Searson prepares for her big Yorkshire farm wedding which is due to take place in her garden, surrounded by her sheep, goats and dogs.

 Following an evening emergency call to help a pregnant cow give birth, Shona changes from her wellies and waterproofs to a wedding dress fitting.